llpeterson/applications/infrastructure.md

 protocol that supports two kinds of request messages: `GET` and `SET`.
 The former is used to retrieve a piece of state from some node, and the latter is used to store a new piece of state in some node.
-(SNMP also supports a third operation, , which we explain below.)
+ (SNMP also supports a third operation, `GET-NEXT`, which we explain below.)
 The following discussion focuses on the `GET` operation, since it is the one most frequently used.

 SNMP is used in the obvious way.
 An operator interacts with a